hansreier/techreier/eDrops/src/main/resources/static/markdown/elpower_en.md

 This manifest outlines the main direction Norway should take to resolve the electricity (price) crisis while also contributing to solve the climate crisis and preventing massive loss of nature.
-This differs significantly from both the current energy policy of the Socialist government, as well as the previous energy policy of the Conservative government.
+This differs significantly from both the current energy policy of the Socialist government, and the previous energy policy of the Conservative government.

 The measures are not described in detail.
-I do not state wheather Norway should drop the existing EEA agreement, including ACER, and renegotiate existing power agreements with foreign countries.
+I do not state whether Norway should drop the existing EEA agreement, including ACER, and renegotiate existing power agreements with foreign countries.
 However, it is quite obvious to me that if the necessary adjustments cannot be made within this framework, both the EEA agreement and ACER should be terminated and replaced with trade agreements.